milancurcic/lunch-bytes/README.md

 ## Contributing

-Please create a folder for your seminar and upload any slides (ideally pdf), codes and environmental files.
+Please create a folder for your seminar and upload any slides (ideally pdf), codes and environmental files as well as a README file.

 ## Past seminars